MIG Weld Gas information. Section 1.

 Whenever you see a new "three"

-know the gas manufacturing marketing boys are doing their
+know the gas manufacturing marketing team and sales team is doing their

 thing with the introduction of another, useless over priced